logo

 Colorado State University

-Individuals looking to begin an addiction counseling career may be interested in Colorado State University’s Bachelor of Science (BS) in Psychology with a Concentration in Addiction Counseling.
+Individuals looking to begin an addiction counseling career may be interested in Colorado State University’s (CSU) Bachelor of Science (BS) in Psychology with a concentration in Addiction Counseling.
 This 120-credit degree requires students to complete a general education core before progressing to coursework in addiction counseling in the junior year.
-Students complete a field placement in a related setting in the senior year.
-The BS degree satisfies the coursework requirements to become a Certified Addiction Counselor-Level I (CAC-I) in Colorado.
-Students interested in more advanced coursework can apply to the Master of Addiction Counseling (MAC) degree.
-This two-year, 42-credit program meets Colorado education requirements to become a Licensed Addiction Counselor (LAC).
-The university also offers a Master of Arts (MA) in Counseling and Career Development with concentrations in Clinical Mental Health Counseling and School Counseling.
+Students complete a field placement in a related setting during their senior year.
+The BS degree satisfies the coursework requirements to become a Certified Addiction Technician (CAT) in Colorado.
+Students interested in more advanced coursework can apply for the Master of Addiction Counseling (MAC) degree.
+This two-year, 43-credit program meets Colorado education requirements to become a Licensed Addiction Counselor (LAC).
+CSU also offers a Master of Arts (MA) in Counseling and Career Development with concentrations in Clinical Mental Health Counseling and School Counseling.
 Graduates of the MA in Clinical Mental Health Counseling meet state educational requirements to become Licensed Professional Counselors (LPCs) and MA in School Counseling graduates are eligible for state licensure as school counselors.

 Traditional Graduate Programs